sayedhfatimi/the-contemplative-path-posts/2025-04-06-conjecture-on-jinn-physical-phenomena-mythology-and-religious-texts/post.md

 ### Speculative Physics: Resonant Coupling

 One model suggests that inebriation lowers the resonant frequency of consciousness, aligning it with that of jinn.
-This temporary energetic overlap could allow for cognitive interference or cohabitation — what scripture calls “possession.”
+This temporary energetic overlap could allow for cognitive interference or cohabitation — what scripture calls "possession."
 The sober mind, in contrast, maintains high coherence and acts as a metaphysical shield.

 ## Chapter 6.
 Toward a Unified Speculative Ontology